nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ---
 title: Which Logos Package Should I Buy?
-[UPDATED with Discount]
+[UPDATED]
 excerpt: Logos is a significant investment.
 Make sure you buy it the right way.
 My recommendation on the best package for pastors and seminarians.
 date: 2023-01-19T12:00:00.000-06:00